Lesson 8

 Ok, so the difficult is really ramping up now!

-• The second group is matching any character (.), one-or-more-times (+)
+) The second group is matching any character (

-That might be why it's accidentally matching those folders that contain a .
+That might be why it's accidentally matching those folders that contain a.

-• We might also want to think about anchoring the expression to the end of each line (remember, it's a multi-line string!)
+Can we change that group to only match word characters instead?- We might also want to think about anchoring the expression to the end of each line (remember, it's a multi-line string!)